chatchanunn/Anti-Cheat/README.md

 Anti-Cheat
 ==========

-this is open source anti-cheat cross-platform for education or comercial use by ProtectBaka'
+this is open source anti-cheat cross-platform for education or commercial use by ProtectBaka'

 website : protectbaka.studionyan.net/project/anti-cheat